DrewMcArthur/rust-cms-json-parser/README.md

 the custom, filtered deserialization lives in `src/filtered_in_network_file.rs`.
-this is where i put the `filter_nodes` function, which handles how we deserialize the `in_network: Vec<InNetworkRateObject>` top-level key.
+this is where i put the `filter_nodes` function, which handles how we deserialize the `in_network: Vec<InNetworkRateObject>` top-level key. it's based on the similar implementation in the [serde documentation here](https://serde.rs/stream-array.html)

 `src/node_filters.rs` defines the filtering functionality, as used by the above deserializing function.